 3. Skills Section Maximization - Add all 50 available skills, prioritizing those most relevant to your target roles.
 Regularly update this section as you develop new competencies or shift career focus.

 4. Regular Content Publishing - Professionals who publish content weekly see 5x more profile views than those who don't.
+Using a LinkedIn scheduler can help you maintain consistency and stay visible without manually posting every day.
 Share industry insights, career lessons, or professional achievements to stay visible in your network's feeds.

 5. Strategic Connection Building- Quality connections matter more than quantity.
 Focus on building relationships with industry professionals, potential mentors, and colleagues in your field.